World Teachers’ Day 2021 is on Tuesday, 5 October 2021.

-Importance of The Teacher’s Day
+Importance of Teacher’s Day

 On World Teacher’s Day, the services of teachers and their contributions to education are acknowledged and their role and importance for the development of students and society are appreciated.

-Teacher’s Day is an occasion which pays a tribute to the teachers and tends to resolve some of the issues regarding their profession and hence tries to attract the brightest young minds towards this profession.
+Teacher’s Day is an occasion that pays a tribute to the teachers and tends to resolve some of the issues regarding their profession and hence tries to attract the brightest young minds towards this profession.

 Various organizations like UNESCO, Education International (EI), UNICEF, UNDP, the International Labor Organization (ILO), etc. organize campaigns and conferences to achieve this goal.
 UNESCO allocates a Theme for this Day every year and campaigns focus on this theme.